bytecodealliance/wasmtime/cranelift/docs/testing.md

 When any of the following directives is present the first argument of the function is *required* to be a `i64 vmctx`.
 The filetest infrastructure will then pass a pointer to the environment struct via this argument.

 The environment struct is essentially a list of pointers with info about the resources requested by the directives.
+These pointers are always 8 bytes, and laid out sequentially in memory.
+Even for 32 bit machines, where we only fill the first 4 bytes of the pointer slot.

 Currently, we only support requesting heaps, however this is a generic mechanism that should be able to introduce any sort of environment support that we may need later. (e.g. tables, global values, external functions)